Limnoria/Limnoria-doc/use/capabilities.rst

 People who are to administer channels with the bot should have the '#channel,op' capability--whatever channel they are to administrate, they should have that channel capability for 'op'.
-For example, since I want inkedmn to be an administrator in #supybot, I'll give him the '#supybot,op' capability.
-This is in addition to his 'admin' capability, since the 'admin' capability doesn't give the person having it control over channels.
+For example, since I want inkedmn to be an administrator in #supybot, I'll give them the '#supybot,op' capability.
+This is in addition to their 'admin' capability, since the 'admin' capability doesn't give the person having it control over channels.
 '#channel,op' is used for such things as giving/receiving ops, kickbanning people, lobotomizing the bot, ignoring users in the channel, and managing the